Distributing settings using MDMs

 If the Client requests a license and then later the Velocity ID is set to MAC address, the next time the device requests a license the license server will recognize it as a different device.
 That means the license server will assign it a second license.
 It does not automatically release the first license.
 If you plan to use the MAC address as the Velocity ID, you should make sure that option is configured before the Client requests a license from the license server.
 This will avoid situations where the device consumes two licenses.

-To distribute deployment files using managed configuration
+To manage Velocity settings and deployment files using managed configuration

 1.Create the deployment files (.wldep, .wlxgp, or .wlvpk) from the Velocity Console.